Reading-eScience-Centre/coverage-jsapi/README.md

 # JavaScript API for [Coverage](https://en.wikipedia.org/wiki/Coverage_data) objects

-This is based on [CoverageJSON](https://github.com/neothemachine/coveragejson) but abstracts over it to make it exchangeable.
+A JavaScript API for handling arbitrary coverage data.
+The API is based on the object structure of [CoverageJSON](https://github.com/neothemachine/coveragejson) but abstracts over it to make it exchangeable.
 It's purpose is to serve as a common interface that libraries can implement and depend on.

 Start here: [`Coverage` objects](Coverage.md)

+## Implementations

+- [covjson-reader](https://github.com/Reading-eScience-Centre/covjson-reader) - JavaScript library that reads CoverageJSON documents, exposing the data as [`Coverage` objects](Coverage.md)

 ## Acknowledgments